NZ finally gets the cellular version of Apple's Watch - thanks to Spark's new eSIM plan

 • Streaming wars: How Disney+ and Apple TV+ stack up against Netflix, Lightbox & more

-The barrier had been that no telco supported an eSIM (or electronic SIM - a virtual version of the physical SIM card you slide into a phone).
+The barrier had been that no telco offered support for an Apple Watch eSIM (or electronic SIM - a virtual version of the physical SIM card you slide into a phone).

-Now, Spark has become the first carrier to support the technology - which means you can use the cellular version of Apple's Watch to make calls, send texts and use apps like Apple Pay and Uber without the need to tether to an iPhone.
+Now, Spark has come to the party - which means you can use the cellular version of Apple's Watch to make calls, send texts and use apps like Apple Pay and Uber without the need to tether to an iPhone.

-Spark's new $12.99 per month One Number Wearable Plan lets your Apple Watch share your iPhone's calling minutes and txt plan (though again, your handset doesn't need to be in coo-ee), and your Watch gets 40GB of its own data.
+Spark's new $12.99 per month One Number Wearable Plan lets your Apple Watch share your iPhone's calling minutes and txt plan (though again, your handset doesn't need to be in coo-ee), and your Watch gets unlimited data (or at least unlimited up to 40GB, after which it can be throttled).

 The Herald was able to make one of the first Apple Watch cellular calls on the new Wearable Plan yesterday, taking advantage of the new eSIM support plus a second required technology component: VoLTE (4G voice-calling), also just added by Spark.